jg3/shellstuff/shellstuff/cheat-sheet.md

 passphrase isn't strong enough, but memorable for me.

-Remeber, you need the _github-key in ~/.ssh/ on your lappy and you'll need to use -i ~/.ssh/_github-key in each ssh command
+Remeber, you need the _github-key in ~/.ssh/ on your lappy ordinarily you'll need to use -i ~/.ssh/_github-key in each ssh command but for git push it will be better to create a ~/.ssh/config file and include something like this

+host github.com
+   Identityfile ~/.ssh/_github-key

 -----
 ## Branches!